 - Capterra: 4.3 out of 5 based on more than 30 user reviews

 - App Store: 4.7 out of 5 based on more than 1,000 reviews

 - Google Play: 4.0 out of 5, based on more than 500 user reviews

 Dispatch requires a desktop computer

 Time-saving task automation

-OnTime 360 is a perfect fit for independent foodservice and retail businesses that want delivery and invoice management in a single software tool.
+OnTime 360 is an ideal fit for independent foodservice and retail businesses that want delivery and invoice management in a single software tool.
 The robust management dashboard and connected driver app communicate seamlessly, allowing small businesses to present the same polished customer experience as a large brand.
-Best of all, OnTime 360 offers powerful offline functionality to keep your deliveries running in an internet outage.
+OnTime 360 offers powerful offline functionality to keep your deliveries running in an internet outage.
 With prices ranging from $39 to $349 per month, OnTime 360 is accessible for all business sizes.
-To see if OnTime 360 is a fit for your business, contact the provider for a free trial.
+To see if OnTime 360 fits your business, contact the provider for a free trial.